Aparicio99/ipupdate/README.md

 ### Why is it useful?
-Sometimes it's useful to connect to our home, or even host some public service there, but normally the this IP addresses are dynamically assigned and can change anytime.
+Sometimes it's useful to connect to our home, or even host some public service there, but normally this IP addresses are dynamically assigned and can change anytime.

 Can also be used to get the history log of the IP addresses changes.